sendwithus/competencies/competencies/trust.md

 Trust is the foundation of any working relationship.
 Trust allows coworkers to work on projects and tasks together and know that the other is doing exactly what they need to.

-When you take on a project or task you execute on it to the best of your abilities.

-When issues arise you bring them up to any stakeholders or affected team members

-You admit your failures and faults.

-You know when to say "no" to a request
+This competency is how you build trust in a team.

 ## How do you prove it?

+Your peer reviews / manager reviews prove this out.

+You can show examples of cross department communication and building openess.

-You have admitted failure and shown learning and growth from it
+You have admitted failure and shown learning and growth from it.

-You can show specific examples where you have surfaced issues or concerns with team members/managers

-You can point to examples where you have brought issues up to the proper stakeholders and/or leadership when necessary.
+You have listened empathically and without blame when somebody else is admitting a failure.

+You never lose your temper (being angry is fine, but acting angrily is not)

 ## How do you improve it?

-You are able to work across all teams in the organization

-You are able to report any breaches in the Sendwithus CoC and keep any parties involved anonymous.
+Work with other departments.
+Learn how to communicate empathically.
+Be dependendable and do the things you say you will.